Ruy Lopez, Exchange Variation: 5.0-0

 After 4...dxc6, the most popular move for White is 5.0-0.
 This is sometimes called the Barendregt Variation, a name proposed by Robert Byrne in a 1966 article for Chess Life, after the Dutch master Johan Barendregt who played it in the early 1960s.
 Barendregt made considerable contributions to the theory, although the variation is much older than this.
 White now threatens 6.Nxe5 because the sequence 6...Qd4 7.Nf3 Qxe4 to regain the pawn, now fails to 8.Re1 pinning and winning the queen.
-Black has several possible responses: 5...Qf6, 5...Qe7, 5...Bd6, 5...Qd6, or 5...Bg4 (all directly defending the e5-pawn, except 5...Bg4 which indirectly defends by pinning the knight).
+Black has several possible responses: 5...f6, 5...Bg4, 5...Qd6, or 5...Bd6 (all directly defending the e5-pawn, except 5...Bg4 which indirectly defends by pinning the knight).
 The moves 5...Be6, 5...Be7, and 5...Ne7 are less common moves which have never achieved popularity.
 The idea behind these moves is that if White plays to win a pawn with 6.Nxe5, 6...Qd4 7.Nf3 Qxe4 is again playable, as the Black minor piece on e6 or e7 blocks the e-file.

 After Black defends the e5-pawn, White's main idea is to play d2–d4, opening lines and freeing pieces.
 Because the pawn-only endgame favours White, White is usually happy if this move leads to mass exchanges on the d-file.

 5...f6

-A move that was popular amongst masters during Bobby Fischer's reign and is still popular today is 5...f6.
+A move that was popular amongst masters during Bobby Fischer's reign and is still popular today.
 White's most active and modern approach to this defense is 6.d4, after which Black has two options: 6...Bg4 and 6...exd4.
 The move 6...Bg4 can be met also by two options: 7.dxe5 and 7.c3.
 On 7.dxe5 Qxd1 8.Rxd1 fxe5, White cannot take the e5-pawn with the knight because the knight is pinned by the bishop.
 Multiple trades have occurred, however, bringing the position closer to an endgame, which is beneficial for White, who has the better pawn structure.

 The second move against 5...f6 6.d4 is 6...exd4.
 White can play 7.Qxd4 (Fischer chose the more obscure 7.Nxd4 in two Exchange Variation games in his 1992 match with Boris Spassky), offering a trade of queens that Black should take to avoid a worse position.
 After 7...Qxd4 8.Nxd4 c5 9.Nb3 (9.Ne2 is another line; however, Fischer often preferred 9.Nb3) White will develop freely with Be3 and Nc3 or Nbd2 depending on the position, and bringing one of the rooks to d1, usually the rook on f1.